-- Take any craft paper and fold in half.
+- Take any craft paper and fold it in half.

 - Turn your cut heading to the bottom corner of the fold